pushing the sky

 Let’s be honest – any blog might be a place to visit, but it’s by no means a ‘home’ you can wander in whenever you wish.
 ‘House page’ also doesn’t have the same ring to it.
 So somewhere along the way, I think we lost the homepage, the collection of random that constituted the online existence.
 I lost my list of links for a blogroll, and I’ve even lost that since in an effort at simplification.

 It’s something I’m working to restore.
 I’m going to go back to the home page, the home over the blog alone.
-This will necessitate moving away from having Wordpress do everything for me – for me to actually crank out an angle bracket or two again.
+This will necessitate moving away from having WordPress do everything for me – for me to actually crank out an angle bracket or two again.
 It’ll probably break the ‘permalinks’ too, but it’s got to be done.
 It’s no longer a home, and I didn’t set out to do that.

 Still pushing the sky